dwt/pyexpect/README.md

         expect(23).is_.equal(23)
         # or go all out - but just because it works doesn't mean it's sensible
         expect(23).to_be_chaned.with_something.that_makes_sense_in\
-            .your_context.before_it.calls_the.matcher.equals(23)
+            .your_context.before_it.calls_the.matcher.as_the_last.segment(23)
+        # Here .segment(23) would be the matcher that is called

     Choose whatever makes sense for your specific test to read well so that reading the test later feels natural and transports the meaning of the code as best as possible.

-1. Simplicity of extension: All the other python packages I've looked at each matcher is a class or something that needs to be registered via a more or less complicated process, arguments are not just straightforward method arguments, `not` is not supported as a native framework concept...
+1. Simplicity of extension: In all other python expect implementations I've looked at, at least some aspects of them are way more complicated.
+Each matcher is a class or something that needs to be registered via a more or less complicated process, arguments are not just straightforward method arguments, `not` is not supported as a native framework concept...

-    In contrast in pyexpect if you want to register a new matcher, it's as easy as defining a method and then assigning it to as many instance method names as you want:
+    In contrast in pyexpect if you want to register a new matcher, it's as easy as defining a method and then assigning it to as many instance method names as you want, asserting what you want to assert within and clearly define the error message that is going to be raised:

-        def is_falseish(self):
+        def falseish(self):
-            # whatever you have to do.
-For helpers and availeable values see expect() source
+            # See expect() source for availeable helpers
             self._assert(bool(self._expected) is False, "to be falseish")
-        expect.is_falseish = is_falseish
+        expect.is_falsish = expect.is_falseish = expect.falsish = expect.falseish = falseish

     Done!